AXL811/AXL811.github.io/_pages/cv.md

 Research Experience
 ======
-* Research Project on GVC
+* Research Project: How to Win the EV Competition?
   * Ross School of Business
   * University of Michigan
   * Supervisor: Professor Wu, Brian